AndrasKovacs/stlc-nbe/paper/stlc-nbe.md

 # Normalization {#sec:normalization}

-In this chapter we specify normal forms, then implement normalization and prove its correctness.
+In this chapter we specify normal forms and implement normalization.
+Then, we discuss Kripke models and how normalization can be expressed in terms of them.

 ## Normal terms

-Naturally, we need to know what normal forms are, if we are to normalize.
-Our definition is entirely standard: normal terms are either lambdas or *neutral* terms of base type, and neutral terms are variables applied to zero of more normal arguments:
+Our definition of normal forms is entirely standard: they are either lambdas or *neutral* terms of base type, and neutral terms are variables applied to zero of more normal arguments:

 ~~~{.agda}
     mutual
       data Nf (Γ : Con) : Ty → Set where
         ne  : Ne Γ ι → Nf Γ ι
         lam : Nf (Γ , A) B → Nf Γ (A ⇒ B)

       data Ne (Γ : Con) : Ty → Set where
         var : A ∈ Γ → Ne Γ A
         app : Ne Γ (A ⇒ B) → Nf Γ A → Ne Γ B
 ~~~

 Agda allows us to overload `var`, `lam` and `app` for normal forms. $\beta$-normality is obvious, since only variables can be applied.
 Normal forms are also $\eta$-long: since `ne` only injects neutrals of base type, all normal terms of function type must in fact be lambdas.
 Only requiring $\beta$-normality would be as simple as having `(ne : ∀ {A} → Ne Γ A → Nf Γ A)`{.agda}.
 Alternatively, normal forms can be given as

 ~~~{.agda}
     data Nf (Γ : Con) : (A : Ty) → Tm Γ A → Set